-- 1. Check the storage section for waste level to determine the frequency of emptying that will be required to keep the collector operating efficiently. - 2.
+- Check the storage section for waste level to determine the frequency of emptying that will be required to keep the collector operating efficiently.
+Collectors with internal storage should be emptied as often as is feasible to prevent material being picked up and redeposited into the filters. - 2.
 Check the storage section for material freezing or hardening to internal surfaces of the hopper.
-Material will become harder to remove and more material may applomerate to these areas reducing the collectors ability to empty properly. - Ensure that the filters have been shaken at LEAST once a day (for approximately 30 to 60 seconds) If the filter tubes are plugged due to over filling they should be cleaned out MANUALLY....
-DO NOT USE THE SHAKER
+Material will become harder to remove and more material may agglomerate to these areas reducing the collectors ability to empty properly. - 3.
+Ensure that the filters have been shaken at LEAST once a day (for approximately 30 to 60 seconds) If the filter tubes are plugged due to over filling they should be cleaned out MANUALLY....
+DO NOT USE THE SHAKER.